Friday, December 6, 2024, San Diego, California, 7:30 AM – 9:00 AM PT (10:30 AM – 12:00 PM ET)

 Upon completion of this activity, participants should be able to

-• Evaluate factors, including patient age, comorbidities and personal preferences and drug side-effect profile, that contribute to the selection and sequencing of therapies for chronic-phase chronic myeloid leukemia (CML), and offer counsel regarding personalized treatment recommendations.
+• Evaluate factors, including age, comorbidities, personal preferences and side-effect profile, that contribute to the selection and sequencing of therapies for chronic-phase (CP) CML, and counsel patients regarding personalized treatment recommendations.

-• Review the mechanism of action of and published efficacy and safety data with STAMP (specifically targeting the ABL myristoyl pocket) inhibitors for CML, and appreciate the current role of these agents in the treatment of relapsed/refractory disease.
+• Review the mechanism of action of and published efficacy and safety data with STAMP (specifically targeting the ABL myristoyl pocket) inhibitors for CML, and appreciate the current role of these agents for patients with relapsed/refractory disease.

-• Consider the biological rationale for, available and emerging research findings with and potential therapeutic role of STAMP inhibitors as initial treatment for patients with newly diagnosed chronic-phase CML.
+• Consider the biological rationale for and available research findings with STAMP inhibitors as initial treatment for newly diagnosed CP-CML, and recognize the current role of this novel therapeutic strategy.

-• Implement a plan of care to recognize and manage class-effect and agent-specific toxicities associated with agents commonly used for patients with CML in order to support quality of life and continuation of treatment.
+• Implement a plan of care to recognize and manage class-effect and agent-specific toxicities associated with agents commonly employed in the care of patients with CML to support quality of life and continuation of treatment.

 CE Credit